mtorres253/mtorres253.github.io/chapt-11/index.md

 <hr/>
 # Make it a Habit

 1. Small acts of kindness/altruistic behaviors
-Try doing one nice thing for someone else each day–
+Try doing one nice thing for someone else each day

-It can be a friend, family member, or a stranger.
+- It can be a friend, family member, or a stranger.
-It doesn’t have to be big – even a small act of kindness can make a big difference to another person, and, ultimately, to you.
+- It doesn’t have to be big.
+Even a small act of kindness can make a big difference to another person, and, ultimately, to you.
-Record the event and how you felt when you did it
+- Record the event and how you felt when you did it.

 2. Mindfulness Practice
 Take a few minutes each day to listen to the “loving kindness meditation”